 About the lab

 This lab is committed to developing advanced computational methods to address complex problems in medicine and biology.
-Research projects are driven by a wide range of federal and private organizations, including the American Heart Association, the National Science Foundation, the Department of Defense, the Michigan Center for Integrative Research in Critical Care (MCIRCC) , and Michigan Medicine.
+Research projects are driven by a wide range of federal and private organizations, including the American Heart Association, the National Science Foundation, the National Institutes of Health, the US Department of Defense, the Michigan Center for Integrative Research in Critical Care (MCIRCC) , and Michigan Medicine.

 The philosophy behind our efforts is threefold: enjoy your work, satisfy your scientific curiosity by developing and applying innovative and sophisticated methodologies, and help save lives by creating new and novel solutions!